Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

-\textbf{1) Estimating Redundancy via Proxy-Based Frequency Analysis.} To support distribution-aware filtering, we introduce a \emph{proxy-based} method to estimate local sampling frequencies with respect to the training set \(\mathcal{D}_{\mathrm{train}}\).
+To support distribution-aware filtering, we introduce a \emph{proxy-based} method to estimate local sampling frequencies with respect to the training set \(\mathcal{D}_{\mathrm{train}}\).
 We use the \emph{Distance to Closest Record} (DCR) as a lightweight, task-agnostic heuristic to measure how each synthetic sample aligns with the training set~\cite{osorio2024privacy,steier2025synthetic}.
 Specifically, for each synthetic sample \(x_i \in \mathcal{D}_{\mathrm{syn}}\), we assign it to its nearest training point \(s_j \in \mathcal{D}_{\mathrm{train}}\) based on the DCR metric:

-By counting the number of synthetic data assigned to each seed and normalizing the result, we obtain a discrete \emph{proxy distribution} \(p = (p_1, \dots, p_n)\), where \(p_j\) reflects the local sampling frequency around seed \(s_j\).
+By counting the number of synthetic data assigned to each seed and normalizing the result, we obtain a discrete \emph{proxy distribution} \(p = (p_1, \dots, p_n)\), where \(p_j\) reflects the local sampling density around seed \(s_j\).
 To quantify localized redundancy, we compute the \emph{Gini coefficient}:

 where \(p_{(1)} \le \cdots \le p_{(n)}\) are the sorted components of the proxy distribution \(p\).
 A larger \(G(p)\) indicates greater concentration of synthetic samples around fewer seeds, i.e., higher redundancy from \(\mathcal{D}_{\mathrm{train}}\).